MartinWinton/Flixster/README.md

 The following **required** functionality is complete:

-- [ ] User can view a list of movies currently playing in theaters from The Movie Database.
+- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-- [ ] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [x] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [ ] User sees a loading state while waiting for the movies API.
+- [x] User sees a loading state while waiting for the movies API.
-- [ ] User can pull to refresh the movie list.
+- [x] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [x] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie.
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [ ] User can view the large movie poster by tapping on a cell.
+- [x] User can view the large movie poster by tapping on a cell.
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
+- [x] Customize the selection effect of the cell.
+(CellGrid has alpha fade animation)
 - [ ] Customize the navigation bar.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] When loading the small -> large poster, a default image is shown
+- [x] Searchbar has a cancel button that removes text entry and updates table
+- [x] Second Tab has Classics, featuring reccomendations based on old movie
+- [

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):